 The Jetson TX2 is part of NVIDIA’s line of embedded AI modules enabling super fast computation on the edge.
 The TX2 is a leg up compared to the Nano and will give you faster inferencing times in your AI applications.
 In fact, the Jetson TX2 is the fastest, most power-efficient embedded AI computing device.
 This 7.5 watt supercomputer on a module brings true AI computing at the edge.

 Please note: This setup guide can only be followed if you have a Linux computer.
 VM support is un-verified.

 The process of developing computer vision applications has been greatly simplified by alwaysAI, which now includes native support for Mac OSX (Mojave and Catalina), and enables developers to get started prototyping applications right away with very little setup required.
-By the way, you can also learn how to install alwaysAI on Ubuntu.
+By the way, you can also learn how to install alwaysAI on Ubuntu and Windows.

 productOps is a boutique software development and consulting firm located in Santa Cruz, California.
 They serve a broad range of clients across a number of industries, creating custom applications and answering general business challenges.

 Imagine how the world would change if we could easily extend the functions of our visual cortex to machines.
 Computer Vision (CV) has provided us with immense opportunities to build systems and machines that can change the world.
 We took our CV platform, alwaysAI, to hackathons at top universities in California: University of San Diego, University of Southern California, and Stanford University.
 With less than 48 hours to complete their projects, students delivered phenomenal projects using...